pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/01_Basic_Migration.md

 - Change document root of your webserver to `/web` directory - document root must not be project root anymore

-- Update your `composer.json` to include all dependencies and settings from Pimcore's `composer.json`.
-The Pimcore CLI will use Pimcore's `composer.json` and back up your existing one.
-If you have any custom dependencies or settings please make sure to re-add them to the `composer.json`.
-  Alternatively, you can add a file named `composer.local.json` only including your custom dependencies.
-It will be merged with `composer.json` dynamically during composer operations thanks to the `wikimedia/composer-merge-plugin` composer plugin.
-  If you do so, please make sure you remove `composer.local.json` from the `.gitignore` file.

-- Run `composer update` to install new dependencies.
-If you encounter errors, please fix them until the command works properly.
-  You can use `--no-scripts` to install dependencies and then iterate through errors in subsequent calls to save some time.

 - At this point, the basic application should work again.
 Please try to run `bin/console` to see if the console works

 - The [pimcore-migrations-40-to-54.php](https://gist.github.com/brusch/c3e572947a7a7e8523e18e9787cf88c3) script contains